As of 1/6/2023. All information contained is provided with input from physicians on the NGF Medical Advisory Board.

 Masking

-Respirator (N95 or higher): A special, disposable protective face mask designed to cover the nose and mouth that filters tiny particles including bacteria or viruses.
+Respirator (N95 or higher): A disposable protective face mask designed to cover the nose and mouth that filters tiny particles, including bacteria or viruses.
+These masks provide the highest level of protection against aerosols and respiratory droplets.

 Additional Coronavirus Resources for Gaucher Patients